SSWConsulting/SSW.Rules.Content/rules/avoid-ui-in-event-names/rule.md

 ```

 ::: bad
-Bad Code: Avoid "UI" in event names, an event is UI un-aware\
+Bad example: Avoid "UI" in event names, an event is UI un-aware
 :::

 ```csharp